-1629 King James “Authorized” Bible, Cambridge Universtity Press, editio princeps (FIRST EDITION, complete in all parts — and with all intended Cambridge parts), Cambridge University Press, 1629, Tho: and John Buck.
+1629 King James “Authorized” Bible, Cambridge Universtity Press, editio princeps (FIRST EDITION, complete in all parts — and w. all intended Cambridge parts), Cambridge University Press, 1629, Tho: and John Buck.
 Medium Folio (the only edition this year).
 VERY RARE IN THIS CONDITION, PAPER-TYPE, AND COMPLETENESS.
 A Superior copy!
 The first complete “editorial revision” of the King James Bible.
 RULED-IN-RED throughout, on fine linen-rag paper, thick, bright, with no danger of tearing when handled.
 Reference: Herbert 424.
 Provenance: “A.G.
-Jennings 1877” (a NYC businessman and historian of religion, d.1904).
-COMPLETE as intended by the Cambridge Univ printers.
+Jennings 1877” (a NYC businessman & historian of religion, d.1904).
 Contains: ORIGINAL ENGRAVED TITLE, BCP, ALL CAMBRIDGE PRELIMINARIES, OT, APOCRYPHA, NT TITLE, NT, BLANK, BPCEM, TABLE.

 This Bible printed on fine, white, linen-rag paper (McMullin’s “D” forme), exceptionally nice, the heaviest and BEST paper used apart from the two “Royal” eds (McMullin’s formes F and G; Forme E uses a thin linen-rag).
 Wide margins w. leaves 11 15/16″ x 7 15/16″.
 Gauffered edges on all sides in geometric patterns of stars and diamonds.
 In strict antiquarian terms, Bible is in “nearly fine” condition; repaired small marginal/edge tears, minor spots here and there, red ink spill on final leaf of the Apocrypha (see pics).